strugee/lazymention/README.md

 You can provide configuration options in three ways: CLI flags, environment variables, and JSON configuration files - CLI flags override environment variables and environment variables override JSON configs.
 The default config file location is `/etc/lazymention.json`, but you can override this by passing `-c <path_to_config.json>`.

 If you configure with environment variables, just prefix the configuration values with `LAZYMENTION_`.
 CLI flags are just prefixed with `--`, as you'd expect - just run `lazymention --help` if this is confusing.

+You should also set `NODE_ENV=production` in the environment, regardless of how you're configuring lazymention.

 ### Configuration values